dylan-lang/opendylan/documentation/corba-guide/source/projects.rst

    both separately.
 The only exception to this is your choice of Advanced ORB Settings, which can be set differently for client and server projects in the “Projects to generate” section of the wizard’s CORBA options page.
-See “Setting ORB options” on page 76.
+See `Setting ORB options`_.

 .. note::
    The interface projects (that is, the client stubs, server